binzcodes/aws-serverless-webhook-event-api/README.md

 ## Anatomy of the template

 This template configures a single-function api, `api`, which is responsible for handling all incoming requests thanks to the `httpApi` event.
 To learn more about `httpApi` event configuration options, please refer to [httpApi event docs](https://www.serverless.com/framework/docs/providers/aws/events/http-api/).
 As the event is configured in a way to accept all incoming requests, `express` framework is responsible for routing and handling requests internally.
 Implementation takes advantage of `serverless-http` package, which allows you to wrap existing `express` applications.
 To learn more about `serverless-http`, please refer to corresponding [GitHub repository](https://github.com/dougmoscrop/serverless-http).
-Additionally, it also handles provisioning of a DynamoDB database that is used for storing data about users.
-The `express` application exposes two endpoints, `POST /users` and `GET /user/{userId}`, which allow to create and retrieve users.
+Additionally, it handles provisioning of a DynamoDB database that is used for storing data about users.

+The `express` application exposes two endpoints, `POST /event` and `POST /events/{eventId}`, which allow to create and consume webhooks.

+DynamoDB stores the webhook data

 ## Usage